RylandDeGregory/Blog/content/posts/powershell-awx-part-1.md

 <!--more-->

 {{% admonition type=warning title="Before reading on" open=true %}}
-The process and configuration outlined in this article (and subsequent articles in this series) are based on an extremely niche use case, and should be taken with a grain of salt.
+The process and configuration outlined in this article (and subsequent articles in this series) is based on an extremely niche use case, and should be taken with a grain of salt.
 I am sharing my experience with this process because I have been extremely satisfied with the results over the last year.
 {{% /admonition %}}

 ## Ansible AWX, Simple IT Automation